yugabyte/yugabyte-db/docs/content/latest/architecture/transactions/distributed-txns.md

 ### Encoding details of provisional records

-There are three types of RocksDB key/value pairs corresponding to provisional records, omitting the one-byte prefix that puts these records before all regular records in RocksDB.
+There are three types of RocksDB key-value pairs corresponding to provisional records, omitting the one-byte prefix that puts these records before all regular records in RocksDB.

 ![DocDB storage, including provisional records](/images/architecture/txn/provisional_record_storage.svg)